 Maternal and Child Health Fellow

-Sophia studied at the University of Georgia where she earned her Bachelor of Social Work.
-She used a strength-based approach with a macro focus to support families.
-Currently, Sophia is pursuing a Master of Public Health in Health Promotion and Behavior from the University of Georgia.
-With this degree, she hopes to work in the maternal and child health field to support families in increasing their quality of life.
+Sophia studied at the University of Georgia, where she earned her Bachelor of Social Work.
+In May of 2022, she will receive her Master of Public Health with a concentration in Health Promotion and Behavior from the University of Georgia.
+With this degree, she hopes to continue working in the maternal and child health field to support families in increasing their quality of life.